Disability Resources Skip to main content

 Financial aid can sometimes be a confusing process.
 Here are some definitions of common terms to help you.

-Award year: At TCC, this is the period of time beginning in August on the first day of the fall semester and extending to the last day of the spring semester in May.
+Award year: At YC, this is the period of time beginning in August on the first day of the fall semester and extending to the last day of the spring semester in May.
 Summer is considered a “trailer” semester and is not typically considered when referring to the award year.

 Cost of attendance: An estimate of costs that the student will incur while attending school including tuition and fees, room and board, books and supplies, transportation, and miscellaneous personal expenses.